DuyguTuncer/petition-project/README.md

 Project is served by Node.js.
 PostGreSQL is used to store user information and Handlebars templates is used to develop the pages.

+You may review my very first webpage via this url https://sendmespace.herokuapp.com/register and would sign it if you feel the same way, and would like your voice to be heard!

 ### Technologies:

 * Node.js